An adaptive denoising of the photon point cloud based on two-level voxel

 Affiliation:

-1.Department of Information, Shanghai Ocean University;2.Key Laboratory of Space Active Opto-Electronics Technology, Shanghai Institute of Technical Physics, Chinese Academy of Sciences
+1.College of Information Technology, Shanghai Ocean University, Shanghai 201306, China;2.Key Laboratory of Space Active Opto-Electronics Technology, Shanghai Institute of Technical Physics, Chinese Academy of Sciences, Shanghai 200083, China;3.School of Physics and Optoelectronic Engineering, Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences, Hangzhou 310024, China

 Clc Number: